orviwan/artisan-maker/src/html/start/plugins.md

 Several custom plugins have been created specifically for this site:

 * `lib/metalsmith-debug.js`: output debugging information to the console.
 * `lib/metalsmith-setdate.js`: ensure each page has a date.
-If `date` front-matter is not available, the page date is presumed to be the publish or file creation date.
+If a `date` is not defined in the page's front-matter, it is presumed to be the publish or file creation date.
 * `lib/metalsmith-moremeta.js`: applies further metadata to each page including the root folder, a default layout, primary and secondary navigation.